2006 Lebanon War: Cluster and phosphorus munitions

 Both sides used cluster bombs during the conflict.
-Israel fired 4.6 million submunitions into dozens of towns and villages in southern Lebanon in 962 separate strikes, circa 90% within the final 72 hours of the war, when the conflict already had been largely resolved by UN Security Council Resolution 1701.
+Israel fired 4.6 million submunitions into dozens of towns and villages in southern Lebanon in 962 separate strikes, around 90% within the final 72 hours of the war, when the conflict already had been largely resolved by UN Security Council Resolution 1701.
 Entire towns were covered in cluster bombs.
-The unguided and imprecise rockets were fired from mobile rocket launching platforms.
+The unguided rockets were fired from mobile rocket launching platforms.
 To compensate for the inaccuracy of the rockets, the areas were flooded with munitions.
 Israel claimed to have warned civilians prior to a strike, and that firing was limited to open areas or military targets inside urban areas.
 Israel used advanced cluster munitions produced by Israel Military Industries, and large numbers of older cluster bombs, some produced in the 1970s, purchased from aging American stockpiles.
-These were fired by multiple rocket launchers, 155mm artillery guns, and dropped by aircraft.
+These were fired by multiple rocket launchers, 155 mm artillery guns, and dropped by aircraft.
 As many as 1 million submunitions failed to explode on impact, lingering as land mines that killed or maimed almost 200 people since the war ended.
 As of 2011, munitions were still causing casualties and being cleared by volunteers.

-Hezbollah fired 4,407 submunitions into civilian-populated areas of northern Israel in 113 separate strikes, using Chinese made Type-81 122mm rockets, and Type-90 submunitions.
+Hezbollah fired 4,407 submunitions into civilian-populated areas of northern Israel in 113 separate strikes, using Chinese made Type-81 122 mm rockets, and Type-90 submunitions.
 These attacks killed one civilian and wounded twelve.

-Human Rights Watch "found that the IDF's use of cluster munitions was both indiscriminate and disproportionate, in violation of IHL, and in some locations possibly a war crime" because "the vast majority [were dropped] over the final three days when Israel knew a settlement was imminent."
+Human Rights Watch "found that the IDF's use of cluster munitions was both indiscriminate and disproportionate, in violation of international humanitarian law, and in some locations possibly a war crime" because "the vast majority [were dropped] over the final three days when Israel knew a settlement was imminent."
 After the ceasefire, parts of southern Lebanon remained uninhabitable due to Israeli unexploded cluster bomblets.

 Also phosphorus shells were used by the IDF to attack civilian areas in Lebanon.
-The shells were originally designed to generate a smoke screen in a battlefield situation, but white phosphor is also especially harmful to humans because its burning will continue inside the flesh.
+The shells were originally designed to generate a smoke screen in a battlefield situation, but white phosphorus is also especially harmful to humans because its burning will continue inside the flesh.
 The shelling was investigated as a violation of international law.